The @RequestHeader annotation is used to bind HTTP request header attributes values to controller method parameters.

 @RequestHeader without 'value' element

-Just like @PathVariable and @RequestParam , 'value' element of @RequestHeader annotation can be skipped if type variable name is same as header name.
-Also the code should be compiled with debugging information.
+Just like @PathVariable and @RequestParam, 'value' element of @RequestHeader annotation can be skipped if type variable name is same as header name.
+In that case the code should be compiled with debugging information.

 @Controller